fnordoglargh/metametalmapper/README.md

 ## Version History

+### 0.97.7 (2022-01-03)

+* Fixed two parsing errors which prevented adding ~12 bands and their band members.
+  The "404" check should work as-is.
+Please raise a defect report if you encounter problems related to "not found" errors.

 ### 0.97.6 (2021-12-19)

 * Added Malawi to the list of African countries and checked all other for new bands.